nWODT-Cobalt/uxa/Resources/Communication Guidelines/Communication Guidelines.md

 Italics, translation right after in parentheses.

 <!-- # Under Consideration

+Expose the intention > explain the behaviour > describe the properties Illustrate with tokens: tool for spec & governance > capture design decision > json kvp

 - format deckset presenters notes (they render formatted on deckset and on gith
 - <https://www.smashingmagazine.com/2021/10/resources-tools-turbocharge-copywriting-skills/>